angrybacon/doomsday-wiki/markdown/chapters/02-ddft/03-dd-vs-hate.md

 :::

 Pass the turn after Doomsday.
 Draw LED for turn, cast it, and cycle both Wraiths (making UUU with LED) to draw and play Oracle.
-Agianst Trinisphere, you'll need {3} to play LED, but then LED generates enough mana to cast Oracle.
+Against Trinisphere, you'll need {3} to play LED, but then LED generates enough mana to cast Oracle.
 Against Canonist or Deafening Silence, you only cast 1 artifact and 1 creature, and both lockpieces permit you to cast 1 of each.